-Factors that may increase a child’s risk of SMD include:
+Factors that may raise the risk of SMD are:

-- Having a developmental condition, such as ASD
+- Having a developmental problem, such as ASD

 - Family history of SMD

-Symptoms are common in children aged 3-5 years of age, but it may last longer in some children.
-Stereotypic movements have the following features:
+Symptoms are common in children aged 3 to 5 years.
+It may last longer in some children.
+Stereotypic movements:

 - Affect the arms, hands, head, or entire body